Universality in minor-closed graph classes: Introduction

 We actually prove a strengthening of this result in terms of so-called `simple treewidth'.
 We define a graph $\SS_k$ that is universal for the class of graphs with simple treewidth $k$, and we show that $\TT$ can be replaced by $\SS$ in \cref{InfinitePlanarStructure}.
 This is noteworthy since $\SS_3$ is planar but $\TT_3$ is not.
 These results are proved in \cref{PlanarGraphs}.

 We also establish several results analogous to \cref{InfinitePlanarStructure} for more general graph classes.
 First, consider graphs embeddable on an arbitrary surface.
 The \defn{join} $A+B$ is the graph obtained from the disjoint union of graphs $A$ and $B$ by adding all edges $uv$ with $u\in V(A)$ and $v \in V(B)$.
-We show that for each $g\in\NN_0$, each of $(\SS_6+K_1) \boxtimes \PP \boxtimes K_{\max\{2g,1\}}$, $(\SS_3+K_1) \boxtimes \PP \boxtimes K_{\max\{2g,3\}}$ and $(\SS_6 +K_{2g} ) \boxtimes \PP$ contain every graph of Euler genus $g$, and satisfy \cref{KeyPropertyBoundedMinDegree}--\cref{KeyPropertyBoundedColouringNumbers}.
+We show that for each $g\in\NN_0$, each of $\SS_3 \boxtimes \PP \boxtimes K_{\max\{2g,3\}}$ and $(\SS_6 +K_{2g} ) \boxtimes \PP$ contain every graph of Euler genus $g$, and satisfy \cref{KeyPropertyBoundedMinDegree}--\cref{KeyPropertyBoundedColouringNumbers}.
 This result is proved in \cref{Genus}.
 We provide similar results for various non-minor-closed classes, such as graphs that can be drawn on a fixed surface with a bounded number of crossings per edge; see \cref{NonMinorClosed}.
 Moreover, for each finite graph $X$, we construct a graph that contains every $X$-minor-free graph.
 This graph is more complicated to describe than the above products, but it still satisfies \cref{KeyPropertyBoundedMinDegree}--\cref{KeyPropertyBoundedColouringNumbers}; see \cref{ExcludedMinors}.

 Graph products also provide a mechanism to construct 4-colourable sparse graphs that contain every planar graph.
 To see this, note that $\chi(G\times H)\leq\min\{\chi(G),\chi(H)\}$ for all graphs $G$ and $H$.
-Also note that if $X$ is a $k$-colourable subgraph of $G$, then $X$ is isomorphic to a subgraph of $G\times K_k$.
+Also note that if $X$ is a $k$-colourable subgraph of $G$, then $X$ is contained in $G\times K_k$.
 Together, these observations imply that if $U$ is any graph that contains every planar graph, then $U \times K_4$ is 4-colourable and contains every planar graph.
 For example, by \cref{InfinitePlanarStructure}, $(\SS_6\boxtimes\PP) \times K_4$ is a 4-colourable graph that contains every planar graph.
 Moreover, $U\times K_4$ inherits many of the desirable properties of $U$ with a small change in the constants.

-\subsubsection{Avoiding an Infinite Complete Graph Subdivision}
+\subsection{Avoiding an Infinite Complete Graph Subdivision}